jueskeli/Full-stack-open-2018/Section 0/readme.txt

-This is the folder for first weeks submission
+This is the folder for first sections task submissions